 Market Regulations: Not all regulations can be found in English.
-Financial system is quite fragmented as the country remains having two semi-autonomous political entities, judicial system and stock exchange.
+Financial system is quite fragmented as the country continues to have two semi-autonomous political entities, judicial system and stock exchange.

 Information Flow: Stock market information, including dividend information, is often not complete and is not always disclosed in English.
 There is no central source for this type of information.